taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 Hurray?
 I frequently describe myself as a "decentralization nut" and for me, this just isn't worth the ecological impact.

-The more I've worked in this space -- on [Secure Scuttlebutt](https://scuttlebutt.nz) first, and now on the [Dat](https://datproject.org) protocol and the [Beaker Browser](https://beakerbrowser.com) -- the more convinced I've become that blockchains are a huge step forward, but Proof-of-Work is a total mistake.
+The more I've worked in this space — on [Secure Scuttlebutt](https://scuttlebutt.nz) first, and now on the [Dat](https://datproject.org) protocol and the [Beaker Browser](https://beakerbrowser.com) — the more convinced I've become that blockchains are a huge step forward, but proof-of-work is a total mistake.

 And, for some people, that's a surprise.
-The way cryptocurrencies have been sold to us, it's reasonable to assume that Proof-of-Work and blockchains are one in the same.
+The way cryptocurrencies have been sold to us, it's reasonable to assume that proof-of-work and blockchains are one in the same.
 They are not!
-Nor do blockchains do not require Proof-of-Work.
+Nor do blockchains do not require proof-of-work.
-They're separate concepts; and blockchains can work without Proof-of-Work and still provide an enormous benefit.
+They're separate concepts; and blockchains can work without proof-of-work and still provide an enormous benefit.

-In fact, I argue that Proof-of-Work is a political solution tacked onto blockchains -- a hail mary attempt to provide a cure-all to power dynamics -- and it completely fails at its purpose.
+In fact, I argue that proof-of-work is a political solution tacked onto blockchains — a hail mary attempt to provide a cure-all to power dynamics — and it completely fails at its purpose.

 However!
 The data structure of a blockchain can be applied to traditional services to introduce cryptographic auditability, and it's the value of that use-case that I want to convince you of today.